According to scientists, the Wuhan food market is directly pointed out when looking at the origin of the pandemic. - ExBulletin

 Science magazine scrutinized Wolloby’s work from the outside before publishing it.
 And Peter Daszak, president of the EcoHealth Alliance and one of the WHO investigators, said he believes it will last.

 “I was really impressed with the detective work he did.
 Everything he says about the December 8 incident is consistent with what he experienced in Wuhan on his WHO trip.
 Hospital in late December.
-There was a cluster of early incidents that came to Japan, and clinicians were working.
-Return to the estimated date of onset, “Dazak told CNN in an email.
+There was a cluster of early incidents that came to the clinic, and clinicians were back, until the estimated date of onset, “Dazak told CNN by email.

 Warobib joined a group of scientists who signed a letter in science in May, saying that the theory that the coronavirus leaked from the laboratory needs a thorough investigation.

-“I suggest that I need to co-sign the letter in science and investigate the leak in the lab, but I still believe it, and I believe it should be,” Warobib said.
-Told to.
-“But in the meantime, there is a lot of evidence for holy smoke-against it and of its natural origin.”
+“I suggested that I need to co-sign the letter in Science and investigate the leak in the lab, but I still believe it, and I believe it should be,” Warobib told CNN. rice field.
+“But in the meantime, holy smoke-there is a lot of evidence against it and in favor of its natural origin.”

 Sources